TencentARC/IC-Custom/README.md

 We also thank [Hugging Face](https://huggingface.co/) for providing professional model hosting and Spaces for deployment.

+## Limitation
+Current limitations are mainly inference speed and the need for more flexible instruction following.
+We plan to improve these aspects in future updates.
+If you have any feedback, please feel free to contact us.

 ## 📄 License

 We are pleased to support the open source community.
 For complete license details, see [LICENSE](LICENSE) and [NOTICE](NOTICE).